saturn-lab/audioNet/readme.md

 Before training, there are several things you should do.

 ## Step 2.1 data placement.
-* convert raw audio files to uniformed *.wave files for training.
-* split data into two part: train, validate
+You have done it in `Data preparation`.
+Now check it again.

 * put train data into `data/train/`
 * put validate data into `data/test/`

 * NOTE: the wav file must be encoded by 16 bit signed integer, mono-channeled and at a sampling rate of 16000.
-* see [audioPlot](http://gitlab.icenter.tsinghua.edu.cn/saturnlab/audioPlot) for converting tools.
+* You should got things correct if you obtained them from `convert_file.py`

 ## step 2.2 data augmentation.
-* gain `sox` from [SOund eXchange](https://sourceforge.net/projects/sox/files/sox/14.4.2/), you should get a zip file.
-* extract zip file into the `sox` folder. __so that there exists `sox/sox.exe`__.
+* You should got sox in `sox/`, now check it again.

 ## Step 2.3 How to Run training process?
-server side: `$python -m augmentation` client side: `$python train.py`
+server side: `$python -m augmentation`
+* this will start an augmentation server utilizing `sox`.

+client side: `$python train.py`
+* this will start trainig with data requested from augmentation server.

 * NOTE: run it from the folder `audioNet`

 ** Resume a interrupted training process.
-You can resume from certain checkpoint, modify the last line of `train.py`, change `-1` to your start point.
+You can resume from certain checkpoint, modify the last line of `train.py`, set `-1`(Negtive 1) as your start point.

 # Step 3.
 Evaluate a trained models
 ## Step 3.1 Select Checkpoint for Evaluation